samstav/simpl/QE_CloudCafe_README.md

 ## SPECIAL: Offline Blueprint development testing

-Set blueprint_test_path variable set in your localhost.config file
+Set blueprint_test_path variable in your localhost.config file

-To run tests against blueprints that you (blueprint developer) are actively developing, please run:
+To run tests against blueprints that you (the blueprint developer) are actively developing, please run:

 __cd \<workspace\>/CloudCafe-Python__